pawanth/django-practice/README.md

 ## Running instructions

 1. Build using `docker-comose build`
 2. Run it using `docker-compose up`
 3. Check your browser at `127.0.0.1/polls`
 4. Done

+## Other userful docker-compose commands
+- `docker-compose down` # Delete the associated containers
+- `docker-compose run --rm web bash` # directly open the bas on web service
+- `docker-compose exec web bash` # Exec/ssh into running docker service